Medapureddy/Credit-card-Defaulter-project/README.md

 0:The Person will not be in the defaulter for the next month
 1: The Person will be in the defaulter list for the next month

-This notebook consisits of the following parts:
-1) Exploratory Data Analysis
-2) Data cleaning and further exploration
-3) Building a base model
-4) Feature Engineering
-5) Building ML model using various algorithms and comparing them
-6) Conclusion